Is Content Marketing or Advertising More Effective?

 Content marketing is essentially the creation of helpful, informative, and original content with the intent of introducing new leads to your brand and convincing them that you are worth trusting.
 Over time, this content can help introduce many more people to your company, and convert them into a lead or paying customer.

-Content marketing is comprised of a high number of individual marketing methods, including:
+Content marketing consists of a high number of individual marketing methods, including:

 - Blog posts